keller-mark/vueplotlib/README.md

 # vue-declarative-plots

-This repository will serve as a place for reusable Vue plot components (using D3).
+This repository will serve as a place for reusable Vue plot components (built with D3).
 These components were developed for use in [iMuSE](https://github.com/lrgr/mutation-signature-explorer).

 This was inspired by the following projects: